 Difference Between Historical Value vs Fair Value

-Assets and liabilities are an integral part of any business which tells the financial analyst the strength of the business and how strong the business is to repay its obligations.
+Assets and liabilities are an integral part of any business, which tells the financial analyst the strength of the business and how strong the business is to repay its obligations.
 Assets and liabilities are valued under the IFRS and US GAAP valuation policies.
-Under US GAAP only cost model is used and under IFRS cost or revaluation model is used.
-Under the revaluation model, there are few kinds of values in which the asset is valued.
+IFRS uses the cost or revaluation model, but US GAAP solely uses the cost model.
+Under the revaluation model, there are a few kinds of values in which one can value the asset.
 One such parameter is Historical Value and Fair Value.
 In this article, we will try and understand the key differences and working between Historical Value vs Fair Value.

 Key Differences Between Historical Value vs Fair Value

-- Fair value is frequently adopted when any asset on the balance sheet is valued.
-Fair value can be explained as what is the true worth of an asset and the value it should be recorded.
-Historical Cost, on the contrary, refers to the original value of the asset at the time of acquisition by the company.
+- Fair Value is frequently adopted when any asset on the balance sheet is valued.
+One can explain Fair Value as the true worth of an asset and the Value at which it should be recorded.
+Historical Cost, on the contrary, refers to the asset’s original Value at the time of acquisition by the company.

-- Fair value is not affected by external sources, and it is independent in itself as it is the basic intrinsic value of the asset.
-The historical cost usually bears little or no relationship to the market value after an asset has been held for several years.
+- Fair Value is not affected by external sources, and it is independent in itself as it is the basic intrinsic Value of the asset.
+After holding an asset for several years, the Historical Cost typically has little to no bearing on the market value.

-- Under the fair value method, the asset is tested for impairment annually, and a loss from the impairment is booked in the income statement of that year.
-On the other hand, the historical value is not adjusted for an impairment loss.
+- Under the fair value method, the asset is tested for impairment annually.
+Thus a loss from the impairment is booked in the income statement of that year.
+On the other hand, the historical Value does not account for an impairment loss.

-- The land is an example of an asset that is generally kept at the historical value of purchase until the land is sold and profit is recorded in the books of accounts.
-Marketable Securities is an example of an asset.
+- The land is an example of an asset generally kept at the historical Value of purchase until one sells the land and profit is recorded in the books of accounts.
+Marketable Securities are another example of an asset.

-- The model of fair value is commonly used, and it is permitted in both the standards, i.e. International Financial Reporting Standards (IFRS) as well as the US General Accepted Accounting Principles (GAAP).
-Historical value is less used and is only permitted in US GAAP.
+- The model of fair Value is commonly used, and it is permitted in both the standards, i.e., International Financial Reporting Standards (IFRS) and the US General Accepted Accounting Principles (GAAP).
+Historical Value is less used, and only US GAAP permits it.

-- Fair Value accounting method needs constant updating and review as the asset value changes, and assets are tested for impairment annually in the company balance sheet.
-On the other hand, the Historical Value of an is permanent and is recorded in the balance sheet at the same amount every year and does not need constant updating and review.
+- The Fair Value accounting method needs constant updating and review as the asset value keeps changing and assets are tested for impairment annually on the company balance sheet.
+On the other hand, an asset’s Historical Value does not change and is recorded in the balance sheet at the same amount every year and does not need constant updating and review.

 Historical Value vs Fair Value Comparison Table